 Line your baking dish with foil or parchment for easy cleanup and to prevent sticking.

 This salad is terrific served cold.
-My favorite salads to use are the Arugula With Feta Salad, Chickpea Salad, or the Arugula With Goat Cheese.
+My favorite salads to use are the Arugula With Feta Salad, Chickpea Salad, or the Hearts of Palm Salad.

 Yes.
 Defrost the salmon and then make sure to pat the salmon until dry before glazing.